rushilma/thesis/1-introduction.typ

 Under the low degree heuristic, this suggests polynomial algorithms require double exponential time to achieve the statistical optimal discrepancy; given that brute-force search requires exponential time, this is strong evidence that polynomial algorithms are poor models for solving the NPP.

-Thus, we turn to the second, more general notion of _coordinate degree_: a function $f: RR^N to RR$ has coordinate degree $D$ if it can be expressed as a linear combination of functions depending on combinations of no more than $D$ coordinates.
+Thus, we turn to the second, more general notion of _coordinate degree_: a function $f colon RR^N to RR$ has coordinate degree $D$ if it can be expressed as a linear combination of functions depending on combinations of no more than $D$ coordinates.
 While related to polynomial degree, this enables us to consider an extremely broad class of algorithms, in which case we show

 #theorem[Results of @section_hardness_lcd][